LuisR-jpg/Artificial-Intelligence---UP/Optimización y Metaheurísticas II/README.md

 ### Types of problems

+This algorithm can be used for *constrained* or *unconstrained* problems that are not usually suitable for standard optimization algorithms.

+Some of the problems are:

+- Traveling salesman problem.

+- 8 queens.

 ### Representation

 There are several alternatives:

 - Binary representation.

-    It's the original approach, the implementation is an array of bools.
+    It's the original approach; the implementation is an array of bools.

 - Integer representation.